Programmeer-Beer/robbert/README.md

 # Robbert

-Robbert is a program which is designed to detect 5 cm round balls of either aluminium or paper trash with imaged recognition, pick it up and drop it at a specific place.
+Robbert is a program which is designed to detect 5 cm round balls of either aluminium or paper trash with imaged recognition, pick it up and drop it at a specific point.

 ## Requirements